barryvdh/barryvdh.github.io/_posts/2015-07-19-oauth-in-javascript-apps-with-angular-lumen-using-satellizer-laravel-socialite.md

 So what are we going to use exactly?

  - [Lumen](http://lumen.laravel.com/) a.k.a.
 Laravel Light, because we're just building an API and want more speed.
+(But everything in this blog applies for Laravel also).
  - [Angular](https://angularjs.org/), the client-side framework we're using.
  - [Satellizer](https://github.com/sahat/satellizer), the Angular library for OAuth + Token based authentication.
  - [Socialite](https://github.com/laravel/socialite), the 'official' library for OAuth in Laravel.